sdsc/sdsc-summer-institute-2025/6.1_python_for_HPC/2_ai_code_assist/README.md

 The **Gemini CLI** is an open-source AI agent that allows users to access the Gemini AI model directly from their terminal, assisting with various software engineering tasks.
 *   [Official Gemini CLI Documentation](https://gemini-cli.xyz/)
+*   **Usage with Personal Google Account**: When logged in with a personal Google account, you can use the `gemini-2.5-flash` model with a limit of 60 requests per minute (RPM) and 1,000 requests per day (RPD).

 **Note**: You cannot use these AI assistants directly on Expanse.
 Instead, develop locally, push your changes to GitHub, and then pull them from Expanse.